Okun's law: Imperfect relationship

-Okun's law may more accurately be called "Okun's rule of thumb" because it is an approximation based on empirical observation rather than a result derived from theory.
-Okun's law is approximate because factors other than employment, such as productivity, affect output.
+Okun's law is an empirical relationship.
 In Okun's original statement of his law, a 2% increase in output corresponds to a 1% decline in the rate of cyclical unemployment; a 0.5% increase in labor force participation; a 0.5% increase in hours worked per employee; and a 1% increase in output per hours worked (labor productivity).

 Okun's law states that a one-point increase in the cyclical unemployment rate is associated with two percentage points of negative growth in real GDP.
 The relationship varies depending on the country and time period under consideration.

 The relationship has been tested by regressing GDP or GNP growth on change in the unemployment rate.
 Martin Prachowny estimated about a 3% decrease in output for every 1% increase in the unemployment rate.
 However, he argued that the majority of this change in output is actually due to changes in factors other than unemployment, such as capacity utilization and hours worked.
 Holding these other factors constant reduces the association between unemployment and GDP to around 0.7% for every 1% change in the unemployment rate.
 The magnitude of the decrease seems to be declining over time in the United States.
 According to Andrew Abel and Ben Bernanke, estimates based on data from more recent years give about a 2% decrease in output for every 1% increase in unemployment.

 There are several reasons why GDP may increase or decrease more rapidly than unemployment decreases or increases: